Relationship Cycle for Love Addict and Avoidant

 time craving and obsession of ex-partner continues;

-Love Addict may leave relationship
+Love Addict leaves the relationship

-A love addict may leave the relationship as they become so burned out from chasing their partner; and tired of the pain and “craziness” of the relationship.
-Still, because of the loss of the fantasy (the real drug), withdrawal will occur; and again, the love addict may quickly seek another relationship to repeat the same cycle, or medicate with another addiction. * And for the lucky ones, decide to get help, enter recovery to change their relationship patterns, the way they love, and who they love (encouraged!)
+A love addict may leave the relationship as they become so burned out from chasing their partner and tired of the pain and “craziness” of the relationship.
+Still, because of the loss of the fantasy (the real drug), the withdrawal will occur; and again, the love addict may quickly seek another relationship to repeat the same cycle, or medicate with another addiction. * And for the lucky ones, decide to get help, enter recovery to change their relationship patterns, the way they love, and who they love (encouraged!)